Leveraging Expert Consistency to Improve Algorithmic Decision Support: Analysis and results

 \subsection{Decision-making simulations}

-In the first set of experiments, we study the performance of the model in simulations, and using a publicly available dataset.\footnote{Github repository for reproducing the results: (Anonymized for submission).} Consider the tasks of triaging or screening patients for priority care~\citep{caruana2015intelligible,hong2018predicting,raita2019emergency,obermeyer2019dissecting}.
-As previously discussed, it has been shown that prioritizing patients for high-cost care management programs using healthcare costs as a proxy for healthcare needs can result in biases due to issues of construct validity~\citep{obermeyer2019dissecting}.
-Similarly, models that aim to support triaging decisions by predicting observed outcomes such as hospitalization or medical complications may fail to identify patients whose needs are not reflected on those outcomes or for whom appropriate prioritization resulted in a positive outcome~\citep{caruana2015intelligible}.
+In the first set of experiments, we study the performance of the model in simulations, using a publicly available dataset.
+Consider the tasks of triaging or screening patients for priority care~\citep{caruana2015intelligible,hong2018predicting,raita2019emergency}.
+Models that aim to support triaging decisions by predicting observed outcomes, such as hospitalization or medical complications, may fail to identify patients whose needs are not reflected in these outcomes or for whom appropriate prioritization resulted in a positive outcome~\citep{caruana2015intelligible}.
 In this section, we use this motivating example to study the methods' performance in controlled simulations.

+Suppose that a triaging task seeks to prioritize patients based on their needs, and that hospitalization is available as an observed outcome, $Y$, to train a decision support tool.
+However, not all patients that require prioritization are hospitalized, because ambulatory care may be urgent but sufficient.
+This means that $Y^c = Y \lor Y^{omitted}$, where $\lor$ is the binary logic operator \emph{or}.
+That is, $Y^c = 1$ if $Y=1$ or $Y^{omitted}=1$, where $Y$ is hospitalization and $Y^{omitted}$ is an alternative type of risk that does not lead to hospitalization but requires prioritization.
+Across different simulations, we assume that triage experts take these factors into consideration, with varying degrees of accuracy and bias.